bertholdm/isfdb3-calibre/README.md

 How to report bugs and suggestions:

-If you find any issues please report them in this thread or on Github: https://github.com/bertholdm/isfdb3-calibre.
+If you find any issues please report them in the thread on the MobileRead website or on Github: https://github.com/bertholdm/isfdb3-calibre.